wilsonliaows/docs/features/list-management.md

 If the above CSV file is the only CSV file in the selected Box folder in the trigger configuration, the fields list will be populated automatically with the column names.
 The column names has to correspond exactly with the header line in the CSV file in order for the CSV data to be mapped accurately to their columns.

-![Defining expected CSV columns](/assets/images/features/list-management/defining-expected-csv-columns.gif) *Defining the expected columns in the CSV files that the recipe will pick up* [Example recipe](https://www.workato.com/recipes/485023)
+![Defining expected CSV columns](/assets/images/features/list-management/defining-expected-csv-columns.gif) *Defining the expected columns in the CSV files that the recipe will pick up.
+[Example recipe](https://www.workato.com/recipes/485023)*

 The columns defined in the **Box new CSV file** trigger shows up as a list of usable variables in the output datatree.
 These variables can be used to map into subsequent recipe steps.